inbo/coding-club/docs/gettingstarted.md

 To complete the challenges, both data sets and R code are used in the sessions:
 * When data sets are used during the challenges: put data inside the `data` folder
-* When scripts are used during the challenges: put in `src` folder
+* When scripts are used during the challenges: put them in the `src` folder

 __How to download a single file__?
 The links to the data sets and source code will be provided, e.g. [this script](https://github.com/inbo/coding-club/blob/master/src/20180821_challenge_1.R).
 Go to the page and look for the button `Raw` or `Download`.
 Next, right click on this button and choose `Save link as...` (or _Link opslaan als..._).
 Navigate to the respective folder (either `src` or `data`) and save the file.